mjhea0/flaskr-tdd/README.md

 ### Tests

 Take a look at the final code.
-I added docstrings for explanation.
+I added docstrings for explanation and also updated the previous tests to use our pytest setup.

 ```python
 import pytest